For these Black Americans, a trip to the bank ended in a racial slur and a 911 call

 Racial profiling in financial institutions happens often, but most people rarely report it or file lawsuits because such cases are difficult to prove, lawyers said.
 Others just make their deposits or cash their checks and move on.

 But with the growing outcry against systemic racism since the killing of George Floyd, more Black people are sharing their banking experiences.
-This month, Florida lawyer and businessman Benndrick Watson filed a lawsuit against Wells Fargo, accusing a bank manager of using a racial slur while he was trying to open an account.
+Last month, Florida lawyer and businessman Benndrick Watson filed a lawsuit against Wells Fargo, accusing a bank manager of using a racial slur while he was trying to open an account.

 Watson had a personal checking account at the bank, and was at a branch near Tampa to open a business account for his law firm in April last year.
 While the banker was searching through corporate records, Watson told CNN, he discovered that he owned a record label business and started asking questions.